aaronahmid/RobotArm/README.md

 # ROBOT-ARM

-RobotArm is micro automation tool that enables easy creation and management of development environtments.
+RobotArm is a configuration management and automation tool that enables easy creation and management of development environtments.

 ## Features
 - start and stop the arm service easily